 At the conduit terminus, water jetting operations to expose the newly installed conduit will result in localized increases in turbidity.
-Similarly, the pre-lay grapnel run, laying of the cable, jetting of sediments during cable installation, and use of the sea plow farther offshore also will result in local and temporary increases in turbidity.
-The EIR states that the majority of sediments along the proposed cable route consist largely of clay with some sand and silt.
+Similarly, the pre-lay grapnel run, laying of the cable, and use of the sea plow farther offshore will also result in local and temporary increases in turbidity, although the levels of turbidity are expected to be lower for these activities.
+The EIR states that the majority of sediments along the proposed cable route consist largely of clay, with some sand and silt particles.
+However, the majority of sediments at the HDD bore terminus and in the nearshore environment consist of sand (CDP Application for 9-17-0071, see Exhibit 13).
 Sand particles are expected to settle rapidly within the immediate area of the impact, whereas clay particles will settle more slowly and have the potential to drift farther from the impact site.
 The most significant potential turbidity impacts will occur at the bore terminus where water jetting will occur.
 Because of the predominance of sand particles in this area, suspended sediment is expected to settle rapidly resulting in only minor, short-lived and localized impacts to marine organisms.
 In areas of the project further offshore, there is a greater potential for suspended particles to remain suspended for longer periods of time.
 However, the project activities in these areas are less energetic and are expected to result in significantly less suspension of bottom sediments.
 Thus, the concentration of suspended sediment in the surrounding water column will be small, and any resulting impacts will be minor.
 Thus, due to the localized, minor and shortterm nature of the increase in turbidity, impacts to filter-feeding and other benthic organisms will not be significant.

-As the proposed cable is laid through Santa Monica Bay, there is potential to disturb sediments contaminated with DDT, PCBs, metals, and other contaminants, resulting in dispersal and potential uptake of these contaminants by benthic organisms.
+As the proposed cables are laid through Santa Monica Bay, there is a potential to disturb areas containing sediments contaminated with DDT, PCBs, metals, and other contaminants resulting in dispersal and potential uptake of these contaminants by benthic organisms.
 The degree of sediment contamination in Santa Monica Bay is dependent on location and depth.
 The proposed cable route avoids known locations of contaminated sediments.
 However, sampling conducted in the project area did indicate that sediments in this area contain elevated levels of DDT, PCBs and mercury (CDP Application for 9-17-0389).
-Specifically, individual soils samples contain contaminant levels above Effects Range Low but do not exceed Effects Range Median.
-Effects Range Median is defined by NOAA as the "concentration above which effects are frequently or always observed among most species of biota."
+Specifically, individual soils samples contain contaminant levels above "Effects Range Low" but do not exceed "Effects Range Medium."
+"Effects Range Medium is defined by NOAA as the "Concentration above which effects are frequently or always observed among most species of biota."
 Thus, concentrations are below levels at which impacts would be expected.
 Furthermore, studies conducted by the U.S. Coast Guard's Coastal and Marine Group in coordination with the Southern California Water Research Project and the City of Los Angeles, Bureau of Sanitation have found that contaminant levels in Santa Monica Bay sediments are lowest in the surface sediments where project-related disturbance would occur (CDP Application for 9-17-0071).
 In addition, as discussed above, the proposed construction methods are not likely to result in significant suspension and/or redistribution of sediments.
 Project activities are confined to a small footprint and would thus be expected to generate small amounts of resuspended sediment, especially compared to natural dispersion through wave action or ocean currents.
-Thus, water quality impacts associated with resuspension of contaminated sediments would be minor.
+Thus, water quality impacts associated with resuspension of contaminated sediments are expected to be minor.